azuredevcollege/trainingdays/day2/challenges/challenge-bo-1.md

 # Break Out #1: Deploy the Azure Dev College sample application to Azure

 Now it's time to get familiar with our sample application.
-You will now clone the repository to your local machine, setup your "local loop" and deploy a frist version to Azure.
+You will now clone the repository to your local machine, setup your "local loop" and deploy a first version to Azure.

 ![architecture_bo1](./img/architecture_bo1.png "architecture_bo1")